 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-Alaska Airlines has offered up a variety of mileage sales this year and on at least two occasions it has offered the very best deals we have ever seen that airline offer.
-Now the airline is back with a sale that runs for most of what remains of this year and it’s a sale that sees Mileage Plan members being targeted for mystery bonuses.
+In the past 12 months, we’ve seen Alaska Airlines offer up a variety of mileage sales and on at least two occasions it has offered the very best deals we have ever seen that airline offer.
+Now the airline is back with a sale that runs through the middle of May and it’s a sale that sees Mileage Plan members being targeted for mystery bonuses.

 - Buy 1,000 – 2,000 miles – get no bonus